Hierdie gesprek is in die argief. Vra asseblief 'n nuwe vraag as jy hulp nodig het.

 All Replies (2)

 - Yes, probably he will see your logins.
-Please read Delete sync data from Firefox by signing out of Firefox Accounts.
+Please read Delete sync data from Firefox by signing out of your Mozilla account.

 - Google usually remembers login.
 So only password is to type, when not saved.